MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/outbound-spam-controls.md

 description: "Learn as an admin how Office 365 and Exchange Online Protection (EOP) protects customers from outbound spam, and what to do if you need to send mass mailings."
 ---

-# Outbound spam protection
+# Outbound spam protection in EOP

-We take managing outbound spam seriously, because Microsoft 365 (Exchange Online or standalone Exchange Online Protection (EOP) without Exchange Online mailboxes) is an online service where many customers use a shared pool of resources.
-One Microsoft 365 customer intentionally or unintentionally sending spam from their organization can degrade the reputation of the whole service, and can affect email delivery for other customers.
+In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, we take managing outbound spam seriously.
+One customer who intentionally or unintentionally sends spam from their organization can degrade the reputation of the whole service, and can affect email delivery for other customers.

 This topic describes the controls and notifications that are designed to help prevent outbound spam, and what you can do if you need to send mass mailings.